PyAbel/PyAbel/doc/transform_methods/rbasex-math.rst

 Abel transform, step 3 is not needed at all, and for the inverse Abel transform, its results can be cached.
 Thus processing a sequence of images takes time linearly proportional to the total number of processed pixels.
-In other words, the throughput is independent on the image size.
+In other words, the pixel throughput is independent of the image size.

 .. _rBasexmathreg: